paradigmadigital/Promptmeteo/README.md

 #### 🏠 Prebuilt tasks

-The project incorporates high-level objects designed to address various NLP tasks, including text classification, Named Entity Recognition, and code generation.
-These objects only require configuration parameters for execution, eliminating the need to parse the output from the Language Model Models (LLMs).
+The project incorporates high-level objects designed to address various NLP tasks, including text classification, named entity recognition, and code generation.
+These objects only require configuration parameters for execution, eliminating the need to parse the output from the LLMs.

 #### ⚙️ Ease of Deployment